Panic flushes through your arms.

 And then you can directly incorporate phrases or even full quotes into your copy.

-One of the SaaS Engine’s biggest findings was that customers want clarity from software providers.
+Your customers want clarity from their software providers.
 Above anything else.

 For your copy, that means killing the jargon.